thin-edge/opcua-solution-blueprint/README.md

       - [Deploy the  opcua-device-gateway with the ThinEdge Container Bundle](#deploy-the--opcua-device-gateway-with-the-thinedge-container-bundle)

-This repo should help you to quickly setup a demo to showcase a demo for Cumulocity using ThinEdge, the opcua-device-gateway and an OPC-UA server simulating an industrial pump.
-In addition it will showcase  examples of production like deployments of thinEdge and the opcua-device-gateway.
+This repo should help you to quickly set up various deployment scenarios of the OPC-UA Device Gateway in combination with ThinEdge.io.
+It includes a demo simulating an industrial pump using ThinEdge, the OPC-UA Device Gateway, and an OPC-UA Simulation Server.
+In addition, it showcases examples of production-like deployments.

-## OPC-UA Solution using ThinEdge Demo Container
+## OPC-UA Demo using the ThinEdge Demo Container

 The ThinEdge demo container is a great way to quickly setup a demo environment for Cumulocity.
-It comes with a pre-installed thin-edge.io installation and podman as docker host.
-This allows you to easily deploy the opcua-device-gateway and an opcua server simulating an industrial pump.
+It simulates a real linux device by spawning a systemd base container.
+It comes with  pre-installed thin-edge.io installation and podman as docker host.
+This allows you to easily deploy the OPC-UA Device Gateway and an [OPC-UA Simulation Server](https://github.com/thin-edge/opc-ua-demo-server) simulating an industrial pump.

 ### Start ThinEdge Demo Container